-Growing up, Juma Mnyika loved watching monkeys jump up and down mangrove trees in his Ganahola village at the coastal Kenya’s Mombasa County.
+Growing up, Juma Mnyika loved watching monkeys jump up and down mangrove trees in his Ganahola village at Kenya’s coastal county of Mombasa.

 Mangroves are among the most productive marine ecosystems on earth, providing a unique habitat for many animal species.
 They provide habitats for birds, breeding grounds for many fish species as well as protection against storms, floods and erosion.
 Mangrove forests also act as important carbon sinks because they have higher amount of biomass compared to terrestrial tropical forest.

-Tudor creek in Mombasa has lost 80 per cent of its mangroves over the past 20 years.
+Sadly, mangroves are in danger of human destruction and their global distributions have been on the decline.
+Take the case of Tudor Creek in Mombasa, Kenya which has lost 80 per cent of its mangroves over the past 20 years.